Adjustable life insurance

 How does adjustable life insurance compare to other types of life insurance?

-• Term life insurance: Unlike adjustable life insurance, term policies only offer coverage for a set period — usually 10-30 years, after which few people still need insurance coverage — and have no cash value.
+• Term life insurance: Unlike adjustable life insurance, term life policies only offer coverage for a set period — usually 10-30 years, after which few people still need insurance coverage — and have no cash value.
 As a result, policies are significantly cheaper.

 Is adjustable life insurance worth it?